openmobilityfoundation/mobility-data-specification/README.md

 # Software Companies Using MDS

 An open source approach to data specifications benefits cities and companies by creating a space for collaborative development, reducing costs, and nurturing a healthy, competitive ecosystem for mobility services and software tools.
-The open model promotes a competitive ecosystem for software tools built by dozens of software companies providing their servives to cities, agencies, and providers.
+The open model promotes a competitive ecosystem for software tools built by dozens of software companies providing their services to cities, agencies, and providers.

 See our webpage about the [benefits of an open approach](https://www.openmobilityfoundation.org/why-open-behind-omfs-unique-open-source-model/) and our [list of third party software companies](https://www.openmobilityfoundation.org/mds-users/#software-companies-using-mds).